ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 ## General Considerations

-Implementations of Secure Channels are often separate from the application logic that has security requirements on them.
+Implementations of secure channels are often separate from the application logic that has security requirements on them.
 Similar security considerations to those described in {{-cose-new-struct}} for obtaining the required levels of assurance include:

-* Implementations need to provide sufficient protection for private or secret key material used to establish or protect the Secure Channel.
+* Implementations need to provide sufficient protection for private or secret key material used to establish or protect the secure channel.
 * Using a key for more than one algorithm can leak information about the key and is not recommended.
-* An algorithm used to establish or protect the Secure Channel may have limits on the number of times that a key can be used without leaking information about the key.
+* An algorithm used to establish or protect the secure channel may have limits on the number of times that a key can be used without leaking information about the key.

-The Verifier needs to ensure that the management of key material used establish or protect the Secure Channel is acceptable.
+The Verifier needs to ensure that the management of key material used establish or protect the secure channel is acceptable.
 This may include factors such as:

-* Ensuring that any permissions associated with key ownership are respected in the establishment of the Secure Channel.
+* Ensuring that any permissions associated with key ownership are respected in the establishment of the secure channel.
 * Cryptographic algorithms are used appropriately.
 * Key material is used in accordance with any usage restrictions such as freshness or algorithm restrictions.